-You want to be sure to start an argument with passionate musicians?
-Ask them who belongs in the top 10 best singers of all time list.
-Given enough time you'd come up with at least 50 names because so much of it comes down to taste and preference.
+You want to start an argument with passionate musicians?
+Ask them who belongs on the “top 10 singers of all time” list.
+Given enough time you’d come up with at least 50 names because so much of it comes down to taste and preference.

 Fortunately, because so many of us have voiced our opinions we can tell which vocalists have the most mass appeal, which should be taken into account.
-But splashed in here are my personal picks, and I expect to hear two types of complaints: "that person shouldn't be in there" and "where's my favorite singer in the list?"
+But splashed in here are my personal picks, and I expect to hear two types of complaints: “That person shouldn’t be in there” and “Where’s my favorite singer on the list?”

-The bottom line is that every singer listed would be in most listener's lists, give or take a couple here and there.
-You'd think most of these artists would appear in the top 10 richest musicians in the world list, too.
+The bottom line is that every singer listed would be in most listeners’ lists.
+You’d think most of these artists would appear in the the 10 richest musicians in the world list, too.
 But only a couple do, and you can probably tell which they are as you read.
-So without further ado, lets count down the list of the best singers of all time...
+So without further ado, lets count down the list of the best singers of all time…